ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 >**Note**:
 This lab is based on version 5.0.7.0 It will be updated as much as possible to follow the new versions of API Connect.
 Many new features have been announced at InterConnect 2017.
 [Statement of directions - 2017 March 14th](https://www-01.ibm.com/common/ssi/ShowDoc.wss?docURL=/common/ssi/rep_ca/2/897/ENUS217-152/index.html&lang=en&request_locale=en#abstrx).

->For any comments, please send me, Arnauld Desprets, an email to arnauld_desprets@fr.ibm.com
+>For any comments, please send an email to arnauld_desprets@fr.ibm.com (Arnauld Desprets)

 # Objective